-This report is essential reading for you or anyone in with an interest in the fast growing global renewable energy market, including capacity development trends overview, competitive landscape and forecasting how investment volume in this market will develop over the next 5 years.
-While the speed and complexity of COVID-19 (Coronavirus) make it almost impossible to know the full effect the virus will ultimately have on the world „we offer regular updates of this market study of what we know today and provide you with an important decision making tool“, according to the report author Martin Lee Wilson.
+This report is essential reading for you or anyone interested in the fast-growing global renewable energy market, including capacity development trends overview, competitive landscape and forecasting how investment volume in this market will develop over the next 5 years.
+While the speed and complexity of COVID-19 (Coronavirus) make it almost impossible to know the full effect the virus will ultimately have on the world „we offer regular updates of this market study of what we know today and provide you with an important decision-making tool“, according to the report author Martin Lee Wilson.
 In the meantime, we continue to monitor the governmental response to the economic impacts of COVID-19 (Coronavirus) and the availability of financial streams available for renewable energy projects.
 The COVID-19 Impact on the Global Renewable Energy Market Report 2020 ÷ 2025 provides a comparative analysis of existing mechanisms supporting the renewable electricity in 55 countries from all world regions and highlights the challenges and opportunities associated with their developments in the new market situation.
-You will find also a detailed explanation on how to classify renewable energy support schemes and what their characteristics are.
+You will also find a detailed explanation of how to classify renewable energy support schemes and their characteristics.
 Purchasing this report will aid your company’s ability to recognize important market opportunities and understand the possibilities for investment in this area, and to map risks and uncertainties due to the rapid spread of the COVID-19 (Coronavirus).
-The publisher of this report, Renewable Market Watch™ has distinguished itself throughout the years by publishing unbiased reports on the development of global renewable energy markets.
+The publisher of this report, Renewable Market Watch™, has distinguished itself throughout the years by publishing unbiased reports on the development of global renewable energy markets.

 Chart 1: Global Cumulative Number of COVID-19 (Corona Virus) Cases for January 2020 – April 2020; Source: World Health Organization (WHO)

 Our planet is warming up, and in response, people are trying to switch to cleaner energy, to heat it up less, or at least more slowly.
 Renewable power is increasingly cost-competitive compared to conventional fossil fuel-fired power plants. „Renewables have already become the world’s main source of new power generation, but they can also become the most competitive source of power by 2030“, informed Martin Lee Wilson.
 By the end of 2019, electricity generated from new wind and solar photovoltaics (PV) plants had become more economical than power from fossil fuel-fired plants in many places.
-In addition, in some locations it was more cost-effective to build new wind and solar PV power plants than to continue to run existing fossil fuel power plants.
-Record-low bids in tenders for renewable power were held in many countries around the world, especially for solar PV and wind power, although this development was not necessarily positive for the industry.
+In addition, in some locations, it was more cost-effective to build new wind and solar PV power plants than to continue to run existing fossil fuel power plants.
+Record-low bids in tenders for renewable power were held in many countries worldwide, especially for solar PV and wind power.
+However, this development was not necessarily positive for the industry.

 The renewables revolution offers technology-driven energy generation and distribution, consistently and at an increasingly reasonable price.
 The energy sector itself is undergoing consolidation in some countries, while in others, new, smaller and more agile providers are stepping onto the stage at a steady pace.
-The private sector is playing a key role in driving renewable energy deployment through its procurement and investment decisions.
+The private sector plays a key role in driving renewable energy deployment through its procurement and investment decisions.
 By the end of 2019, 200+ companies had joined RE100 – committing to 100% renewable electricity targets – up from 130 companies the year before.
-These and other private sector targets have supported the expansion of corporate power purchase agreements (PPAs), which are spreading to new countries and regions but remain concentrated in the United States and Europe.
+These and other private-sector targets have supported the expansion of corporate power purchase agreements (PPAs), spreading to new countries and regions but remain concentrated in the United States and Europe.